Outdoor Wedding Venues - Private Estates

 Sally Hughes - Melbourne Celebrant

-Outdoor Wedding Venues - Public Spaces
+Outdoor Wedding Locations - Public Spaces

 Melbourne (and surrounds) is blessed with so many beautiful parks, gardens, forests, beaches and reserves.
 From time to time I'm asked by couples for recommendations.
 That's easy!
 Here are some of my favourite public places.